softeng-feup/open-cx-countercode/Development-Report.md

 An important piece of data for a conference is knowing the attendance and time spent in any given talk.
 This information benefits everyone involved, be it organizers, speakers or attendees through data collection.
-Using infrared sensors and a reflective material, seat occupancy data can be collected with acceptable precision.
-For each seat, an attendee blocks line of sight between the sensor and the chair, showing he is indeed occupying it.
+Using two motion sensors on each door, lecture attendance data can be collected with acceptable precision.
+For each person that walks through the door, the motion sensors can determine wether they are entering or leaving the room giving us a rough estimate of how many people are in the room at each given time.

 ---